redhat-developer/rh-che/README.md

 #### Maven build parameters

 The build relies on the upstream Eclipse Che maven configuration.
-All the maven options available in Che can be used here.
+All the maven options available in Eclipse Che can be used here.
 For instance, the profile `fast` will skip all the tests and checks as describe [in the Eclipse Che development documentation](https://github.com/eclipse/che/wiki/Development-Workflow#build-and-run):

     mvn clean install -Pfast